The Astrophysics Data System Logo astrophysics data system

 cite_read_boost y y Float values containing normalized (float) boost factors.
 These can be used with functional queries to modify ranking of results.

-classic_factor y y Integer values containing the boost factor used by ADS Classic.
-In essence log(1 + cites + norm_reads) where number of citations has been normalized and the whole value is multiplied by 5000 and then cast to Integer.
+classic_factor y y Integer value containing a popularity boost factor, of the form log(1 + cites + norm_reads), where number of citations has been normalized and the whole value is multiplied by 5000 and then cast to Integer.

 comment y y Kitchen sink for holding various bits of information not available elsewhere (probably only useful if you are curating ADS records)